Rutiktorambe/Online-Clipboard/README.md

-# Clipboard Sharing Web Application
+# Online Sharing Web Application

 A simple web application for sharing text snippets securely.
 Users can save text content and retrieve it using a unique clip ID.
 The application also includes an admin panel for managing saved clips.